 About 15 minutes before serving, stir in the shrimp and grated cheese.
 Cover and continue to cook on high for another 10 minutes, or until shrimp are opaque.
 Add the lemon zest and fold in the baby spinach, stirring until it's wilted.
+Season to taste with salt and pepper.
 Divide among serving bowls and serve immediately.

 *In place of the lobster base and water, you can use 3 cups of seafood or chicken broth.